Close Encounters between Knowledge and Power

 So, knowledge and power.
 I’d like to tell you three short stories from my own experience:

 Their job was to provide “a safe and secure environment” for elections and the restoration of law and constitutional order.
 But how would they do it?
-Some peacekeepers in other parts of Haiti did it by patrolling the country in four-car convoys of “thick-skinned” vehicles and not talking to any Haitians.
+Some peacekeepers in other parts of Haiti did it by patrolling the country in 4-car convoys of ‘thick-skinned’ vehicles and not talking to any Haitians.
 But Col. Khattak had a different idea.

 I first met Col. Khattak during Ramadan in 1996 in the coastal town of Cap Haitien.
-I had my own preconceptions and imagined that there was probably little common ground between Urdu-speaking soldiers from a Muslim country, and Creole-speaking fishermen and farmers who worshipped in a syncretic mix of Catholicism and voudoun.
-I expected that this might be one of those cases where the U.N. had fielded troops not particularly well suited to their environment, with all the problems that can ensue.
+I had my own preconceptions and imagined that there was probably little common ground between Urdu-speaking soldiers from a Muslim country, and Creole-speaking fisherman and farmers who worshipped a syncretic mix of Catholicism and voudoun.
+I expected that this might be one of those cases where the UN had fielded troops not particularly well-suited to their environment, with all the problems that can ensue.

 Instead, I encountered one of the more inspiring examples of practical ingenuity in a conflict that I’ve ever seen.

 Col. Khattak, interestingly, had prepared himself for Haiti by reading history and just about every novel about Haiti and the Caribbean that he could get his hands on.
 His bookshelf had, alongside UN documents, Edwidge Danticat, Amy Wilentz, among others.
 He said this had given him more insight into Haiti than any of his official briefing books.
 He also went out of his way to talk to people.
 He went to community meetings, he spoke to people on the radio, and he found every possible way simply to listen and to pay attention.